Oceandatum/Ottomi-Nexus/README_EN.md

 ## 📄 Copyright and Licensing

-The copyright of this product belongs to Shanghai Ottomi Computer Technology Co., Ltd. For complete compliance information including detailed commercial licensing rules, third-party open-source component declarations, and usage restrictions, please refer to the **NOTICE** file in the project root directory.
+The copyright of this product belongs to Shanghai Oceandatum Computer Technology Co., Ltd. For complete compliance information including detailed commercial licensing rules, third-party open-source component declarations, and usage restrictions, please refer to the **NOTICE** file in the project root directory.